quacksouls/lyf/doc/fp.md

 sufficient to know for now to help you get started on writing functional JavaScript code.
 See
-[this article](https://opensource.com/article/17/6/functional-javascript) for an introduction to basic principles of function programming.
+[this article](https://opensource.com/article/17/6/functional-javascript) for an introduction to basic principles of functional programming.
 [This blog](https://jrsinclair.com/) and
 [this book](https://github.com/getify/Functional-Light-JS) discuss functional programming in more depth, specifically using JavaScript.